Jenna Ortega surprises fans by leaving hit Netflix show

 As well as starring and producing Wednesday, which became a huge hit for Netflix when it was released in 2021, Ortega starred in the fifth and sixth Scream films and has roles in six forthcoming projects, including Tim Burton’s long-awaited Beetlejuice sequel.

-Ortega, who hosted her own Saturday Night Live episode in 2023, will also star alongside Martin Freeman in Miller’s Girl, which has attracted controversy due to her age gap with Freeman, with whom she has romantic scenes.
+Ortega, who hosted her own Saturday Night Live episode in 2023, is currently filming Wednesday season two, which is expected to be released in 2024.
+The 20-year-old actor will also star alongside Martin Freeman, in Miller’s Girl, which has attracted controversy due to her age gap with the 52-year-old star, with whom she has romantic scenes.

 Watch Apple TV+ free for 7 days